poorlyordered/HomeSchool/cline_docs/activeContext.md

    - Create test fixtures and helpers
    - Integrate with CI/CD pipeline
    - Document the implementation

+4. Re-enable Husky hooks
+   - Fix all failing tests
+   - Remove bypass scripts or keep them for emergency use
+   - Document the process for the team

 ### Next Testing Session (Completed)